ikhebgeenaccount/RiotAPIMiner/README.md

 	// Then, we run our created Fetcher fetcher.run();
-	// After completion, there will be file called "result.csv" with our data
+	// After completion, there will be file called "result.csv" with 15000 games stored in it

 ### Filtering